 It can be overwhelming to constantly worry about each potentially toxic ingredient in every personal care product we use.
 But having go-to basics such as toothpaste, deodorant and moisturisers that are non-toxic and repeat buying these products will ensure you don’t have to worry about every ingredient all the time.
 For many changing these three basics that we use every day will drastically improve the overall quality of your routine.

+In recent years, many people have adapted multistep skin-care routines, which also introduced new products in their beauty regimen.
+This calls for greater caution and thoroughness in looking for the right products for yourself, from hydrating toners to protective sunscreen.
 Educate yourself and do your research before you buy.
 Choose certified organic and natural skin care products where possible.
 Read labels and educate yourself about what ingredients to avoid when selecting personal care products.
 Repeat buying once you’ve done the research will save the hassle of having to figure it out all over again.
 Also, voting with your dollar to support companies that are keeping us safe with their commitment to non-toxic ingredients is imperative if to grow the safety of the beauty industry as a whole.

 There are a number of fantastic apps with accompanying websites that will help you decode the terminology and to understand the ingredients, and take the guesswork out of shopping.